mattixpet/webchannel-qml-example/README.md

 ## Usage

 Open the `.pro` file in QtCreator and hit `Ctrl-R` to run it.
 When you click the "Enlighten" button, you are invoking a function in a C++ object introduced to QML, which then in turn emits a signal which the embedded html receives and reacts to.

+## Notes

+Another useful example would be something similar to this, but using `WebSockets` through QML instead of this `qt.webChannelTransport`, however, I couldn't figure out how to get that to work with my example.